edeprince3/pdaggerq/README.md

         clear()

 5. Strings may also be specified manually using the following commands, but some of these don't yet work correctly when normal order is defined relative to the fermi vacuum.
+Most use cases would probably be best treated using the functions defined in the previous bullet.

     set_string: set the string of creation and annihiliation operators.